KazW/money_bin_sql/README.md

 ```

 ## Configuration
 These are the default configuration values, aside from repo, which must be provided.
+Setting table names through this interface configures both the schemas and migrations.
+Using schemas other than the default is not recommended.
 ```elixir
 # MoneyBin configuration
 config :money_bin, MoneyBin,